eyas-ranjous/timer-node/README.md

 ```

 ### format
 formats the elapsed time using a custom or default template.
-The function replaces the time fractions placeholders in a string.
-Placeholders are:

 <table>
   <tr>